M61ss/Linux/Customization/Grub.md

 Keep the [official documentation](https://www.gnu.org/software/grub/manual/grub/grub.html) as reference to edit GRUB's configuration files.

+As general rule, to edit the appearance of GRUB, you should edit `/etc/default/grub` file.

 ### Reload GRUB

 After editing whatever GRUB configuration file, then you have to reload GRUB: